taosdata/TDengine/docs/en/12-taos-sql/10-function.md

 ELAPSED(ts_primary_key [, time_unit])
 ```

 **Description**: `elapsed` function can be used to calculate the continuous time length in which there is valid data.
 If it's used with `INTERVAL` clause, the returned result is the calculated time length within each time window.
-If it's used without `INTERVAL` caluse, the returned result is the calculated time length within the specified time range.
+If it's used without `INTERVAL` clause, the returned result is the calculated time length within the specified time range.
 Please be noted that the return value of `elapsed` is the number of `time_unit` in the calculated time length.

 **Return value type**: Double if the input value is not NULL;